awstahl/migrate/README.md

 # Paths become hash keys
 app.conf[ 'path' ][ 'to' ][ 'app' ][ 'conf.d' ][ 'auth.conf' ]
-> structured file contents
+> # structured file contents

 # Alternately, retrieve contents via the path string
-app.retrieve '/path/to/app/conf.d/auth.conf'
+app.contents '/path/to/app/conf.d/auth.conf'
-> structured file contents
+> # structured file contents

 # Conf data is auto-parsed based on what it looks like.
 # In the case of an INI-style file, with named stanzas,
 # the result is an array of Artifacts containing the
 # parsed stanza.
-stanza = app.retrieve( '/path/to/app/conf.d/auth.conf' ).first
+stanza = app.contents( '/path/to/app/conf.d/auth.conf' ).first

 # The artifact provides methods to view its contents
 stanza.name             # INI header